Code-Institute-Submissions/JochenFM-Milestone1/README.md

 ![PNG](wireframes/amiresponsive.png).

-As can be seen, all pages, links, icons performed as expected on all devices.
+As can be seen, all pages, links, icons performed as expected on all devices (with the exception of the hero image on the iPhone)

 3. Desktop